ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 * Square brackets containing the link identifier (optionally with

     indented with up to three spaces);

 * followed by a colon;
 * followed by one or more spaces (or tabs);
 * followed by the URL for the link;
 * optionally followed by the text for the title attribute of the link,

-    wrapped in parentheses, single or double quotes.
+    wrapped in brackets, single or double quotes.

 The following three definitions are identical: